Did You Know?

 Up to 32 yrs

 Throughout most of Alaska as far north as the Brooks Range, with a limited and scattered distribution in Southeast and rare occurrences in the Aleutians or Alaska Peninsula.
+Based on surveys of migrating eagles and information learned tracking GPS-tagged eagles, biologists estimate there are about 13,000 golden eagles in Alaska, about a quarter of the entire U.S. population.

 Feed opportunistically on small mammals, birds, reptiles, occasional larger mammal such as Dall sheep lambs.